Skip to content

 7. Add a new condition, look up, and select the pbl_link_click event

-9. Set the Membership duration to 1 day to ensure future catalog visits meet the same criteria to be included
+9. Set the Membership duration to 1 day to avoid attributing future purchases to the same catalog-session

 10. Save the new audience